-The second step will be the approval of the project by the steering committee.
-We will keep a running total of the approved project funding and compare that to the total ARPA funding available to provide the steering committee with information on how much funding remains available.
-We believe that the steering committee must be prudent in its project approvals.
+For the approval of the project by the committee, we will keep a running total of the approved project funding and compare that to the total ARPA funding available to provide the committee with information on how much funding remains available.
+We believe that the committee must be prudent in its project approvals.
 ARPA funding must be committed by December 31, 2024 and expended by December 31, 2026, so there are a number of years available in which to fund worthy projects.
-If the City chooses to spend its funding rapidly, worthy ideas that surface in later years, especially those arising from the earlier projects that have been funded, won't be available to be funded.
+If the City chooses to spend its funding rapidly, worthy ideas that surface in later years, especially those arising from the earlier projects that have been funded, won't be able to be funded.
 Therefore, it is imperative to continually track the remaining funding available.
 We encourage the City to develop, as part of its guiding principles discussed above, guidelines on how rapidly it plans to spend ARPA funds.
+During this process, we will mitigate the risk of "claw back", to avoid recoupment of federal funds.